TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 2) **Micro-LED**
 3) **Micro-LCD**

-**Micro-OLED** displays offer exceptional contrast ratios and deep black lights, resulting in excellent visual clarity under moderate lighting conditions however, their brightness typically ranges from 1,000 to 5,000 nits, which can be limiting in direct sunlight.
+**Micro-OLED** displays offer exceptional contrast ratios and deep black lights, resulting in excellent visual clarity under moderate lighting conditions.
+Higher-end models typically achieve brightness levels between 1,000 to 5,000 nits, which can be limiting in direct sunlight.
 They offer extremely fast response times (under 1 ms) and support high refresh rates that range between 60 and 120 Hz making them ideal for displaying dynamic data metrics.
-In terms of cost, **Micro-OLEDs** typically range from $80 to $200 depending on the resolution and refresh rate, offering a solid balance between image quality, responsiveness and affordability for near-eye displays.
+In terms of cost, **Micro-OLEDs** typically range from $80 to $200 for higher-quality units featuring 1080p resolutions and 60 fps capabilities, while lower-cost options fall, depending on the resolution and refresh rate.
+This makes Micro-OLEd technology a strong balance of image quality, responsiveness and affordability for near-eye displays.

 <p align="center">
   <img src="https://hackmd.io/_uploads/BJiQgi7yZx.png" alt="Micro-OLED Display" width="300">